Gattaca (1997)

 H.G.
 Wells’ novel “The Island of Doctor Moreau” (1896) had to fall back on

-vivisection to off something similar to Genetic Engineering.
+vivisection to pull off something similar to Genetic Engineering.
 Then J. B. S.

 Haldane wrote a prophetic essay, “Daedalus, or Science and the Future” (1924), making it far